microsoft/AzureLTIAssessmentApp/CONTRIBUTING.md

 **How to install Moodle Bitnami:**

 1. Go to the Azure Portal: https://portal.azure.com/#home.
-2. Search "Marketplace".
+2. Search for "Marketplace".
-3. Search "Moodle Bitnami" on the Azure Marketplace page and choose one of the available versions.
+3. Search for "Moodle Bitnami" on the Azure Marketplace page and choose one of the available versions.

 ### Open edX LMS